 Soy can be processed in such a way that it becomes a textured and food-alike product.
 For example, soy is the main ingredient in dairy substitutes like soy milk, margarine, soy ice-cream, soy cheese, soy yogurt and also in products that can replace meat like veggie burgers, soy sausages, etc. These can be found in most supermarkets being a healthy and sometimes a cheaper choice.
 The soy based meat is used as an extension for ground beef without reducing its nutritional value.

-It is important to mention few of soy health benefits also.
+It is important to mention few the benefits of soybeans for health .
 Recent studies show that using soy based supplements helps improving cognitive functions and the frontal lobe functions.

 The soy oil contains omega 3 fatty acids that are similar to the ones found in some algae and oily fish and it can prevent blood clotting.
 The soy products are beneficial for the ones suffering of heart disease and high levels of cholesterol.
 Eating soybean can not only supplement protein, but can also avoid the rising of cholesterol caused by eating meat.